Southwest says disappointed with government audit pointing at safety lapses

-(Reuters) - Southwest Airlines (LUV.N) said on Thursday it was disappointed with a government audit that claimed the U.S. carrier failed to prioritize safety by flying millions of passengers on its jets with unconfirmed maintenance records.
+Jan 30 (Reuters) - Southwest Airlines said on Thursday it was disappointed with a government audit that claimed the U.S. carrier failed to prioritize safety by flying millions of passengers on its jets with unconfirmed maintenance records.

 The government findings, first reported here by the Wall Street Journal, also criticize Southwest's regulator, the U.S. Federal Aviation Administration, for oversight of the airline's safety procedures.